twigikit/FTBC_project_1/README.md

 We also explore if there is any possbile Covid pandemic stimulated changes in consumption pattern.
 Care should be taken when interpreting the time series analysis results.

+## Potential Target Audience

+TBC

 ## Data Used
 The following data has been used in the study:
 * Australian household final consumption and expenditure quarterly seasonally adjusted chain volume measures published by the Australian Bureau of Statistics (ABS)
 * Australia monthly seaosonally adjusted unemployment rate published by the ABS
 * Australia quarterly seasonally adjusted household saving ratio published by the ABS
-* Australia Stock Market Index data collected using the Yahoo Finance API.
+* Australian Stock Market Index data collected using the Yahoo Finance API.

+Chain volume measure is chosen as it measures consumption volumes by removing the part inflated by price increases.
+This metric also referred as constant price estimates.
+It provides better indication of movement in expenditure.

+Seasonally adjusted data are used to better reflect the true patterns in the underlying consumption

 ### Data Cleaning and Exploration
 * Economic related data were sourced from ABS, mainly using panda's read_csv method for consistency.
 Open API yFinance, which extracted ASX data from Yahoo Finance.
 Date column is set as index for further concatenation and comparison.